Nex4rius/Nex4rius-Programme/Stargate-Programm/README.md

 pastebin run -f Dkt9dn4S
 ```

-Some feature of my program:
+the features of my program:

 - autoclose iris on incoming wormhole (when iriscontrol is turned on)
 - autoopen iris if correct IDC is received (**i**ris **d**eactivation **c**ode)